astrichthyes/Lost-Soul-Arts-Mod/README.md

 -changed description of Large Sword of Searching to imply bleed effect

 -changed description of War Scythe to describe bleed effect

+-changed description of Geri's Stiletto to clarify it is now a dagger

+-changed description of Morion Blade to describe new self-damage effect

 ----------------------------------